Our main homeschool kindergarten curriculum is the two year program from Waldorf Essentials, but we have a couple of other things planned, too.

 life; however, the county requirements have a checklist broken down by

-For our first year of kindergarten, we are doing more of a traditional kindergarten focusing on play and learning through the Super Sam stories.
+For our first year of kindergarten, which some people might call preschool or pre-K, we are doing more of a traditional kindergarten focusing on play and learning through the Super Sam stories.

-For our second year of kindergarten, when we have to start portfolio reviews with the county, we are adding in some very non-Waldorf elements to round out having something to show for each subject.
+For our second year of homeschool kindergarten in Maryland, we have to start portfolio reviews with the county.
+Therefore, we are adding in some very non-Waldorf elements to round out having something to show for each subject.

 I know the purists won't like this, so I'm being very clear that this is NOT Waldorf style and you do not NEED anything else to use the Waldorf Essentials curriculum.

 We are doing this because it's what works best for us, and that should always be your answer when confronted about homeschooling.
 Every child is different.
 Every family is different.
 We can be different and still get along.

 Please see the homeschool education page for more details about the subjects.
 Here's a quick summary of our homeschool kindergarten schedule.

 Language arts and art -- daily Waldorf Essentials stories, retelling, projects to illustrate

 Reading -- daily 30 min.
 All About Reading program, read aloud time with easy chapter books